 After that we were almost done but we did manage to share a vast but delicious passion fruit souffle before coffee, petit fours and the arrival of Amelia to whisk us back to Maison Talbooth.

 A dreamless sleep followed and then the sad realisation that we had to leave this deeply relaxing hotel and venture back out into the real world.
-The only disappointment in our otherwise excellent stay was breakfast which – possibly because the hotel isn’t set up for a full dining experience – wasn’t great: the pancake with banana and bacon was stone-cold and seemed to have been made the previous day, while the poached egg and avocado on sour dough – usually my favourite breakfast – was ruined by the inexplicable addition of chilli jam, which wasn’t on the menu and made the whole thing overpoweringly sweet.
+The only disappointment in our otherwise excellent stay was breakfast which – possibly because the hotel isn’t set up for a full dining experience – wasn’t great: the pancake with banana and bacon was stone-cold while the poached egg and avocado on sour dough – usually my favourite breakfast – was ruined by the inexplicable addition of chilli jam, which wasn’t on the menu and made the whole thing overpoweringly sweet.
 In the interests of balance, the woman across from us said she’d enjoyed the avocado, so it is maybe a matter of taste.
 However the rather plain breakfast room does lack the charm of the rest of the hotel but might come alive in the summer months.

 Thankfully it was a small blip in what had been a lovely visit and I would wholeheartedly recommend a stay here, with La Talbooth not to be missed.
 Maison Talbooth itself is just a few minutes drive from the beautiful village of Dedham, whose tea shops, vast arts and crafts centre and stunning church (with a painting, The Resurrection, by local boy John Constable) made it a great place to spend the morning and keep the sense of luxury and relaxation from a stay at Maison Talbooth going for a few hours longer.